Get the Recipe

 As a general rule of thumb, I'd plan to eat the gravlax within a few days after it's been cured, and stop eating it if you start to detect any off odors.

 Some people add citrus to the mix.
-I'd strongly advise against using actual wheels of citrus or the juice, which some recipes call for, since the acid will cook the fish like a ceviche, toughening the fish's exterior in an unpleasant way.
+I'd strongly advise against using actual wheels of citrus or juice, which some recipes call for; the acid will "cook" the fish, as it does in a ceviche, toughening the fish's exterior in an unpleasant way.
 If you want citrus flavor, add zest instead.

 It's also common to see alcohol, like aquavit and brandy, in gravlax recipes.
-I prepared a test using my salt-heavy cure along with a few tablespoons of aquavit (on a 1/2-pound piece of salmon), and found that it didn't significantly alter the flavor or texture of the fish.
-Some liquors like brandy might have a bigger flavor impact, but I'd say if you want to taste caraway—the spice used to flavor aquavit—you're better off just using the spice itself.
+I prepared a test using my salt-heavy cure along with a few tablespoons of aquavit (on a half-pound piece of salmon), and found that it didn't significantly alter the flavor or texture of the fish.
+Some liquors, like brandy, might have a bigger flavor impact, but I'd say if you want to taste caraway—the spice used to flavor aquavit—you're better off just using the spice itself.

 If you're eating gravlax the traditional way, you'll want to serve it with hovmästarsås, the mustard-dill sauce typically spooned on top.
-Most recipes make this as a fairly sweet sauce with a healthy dose of sugar.
-Maybe it's because I have a palate that leans towards salty things, but I don't understand why anyone would want to spoon such a candy-like sauce on their fatty cured salmon.
+Most recipes make this as a fairly sweet sauce, with a healthy dose of sugar.
+Maybe it's because I have a palate that tends toward salty things, but I don't understand why anyone would want to spoon such a candy-like sauce on their fatty cured salmon.

 Then I rub half my cure mixture onto the skin side of the fillet.

-Next, I arrange some big tufts of dill in the bottom of a baking dish, and set the salmon on it skin-side down.
-I rub the remainder of the cure all over the top and sides of the fillet, sprinkling any extra cure all over and then pack more dill on top of that.
+Next, I arrange some big tufts of dill in the bottom of a baking dish, and set the salmon on the dill, skin side down.
+I rub the remainder of the cure all over the top and sides of the fillet, sprinkling any extra cure all over, and then pack more dill on top of that.

 I put the whole thing in the fridge and let it cure for one day.
-Then I flip the fish over so that it's skin-side up, wrap with fresh plastic and return the weight on top, and let it go one to two days longer.
-Two days will give you a slightly lighter cure, while three days will cause the fish to become just a tiny bit more firm.
+Then I flip the fish over so that it's skin side up, wrap it with fresh plastic and return the weight to the top, and let it go one to two days longer.
+Two days will give you a slightly lighter cure, while three days will cause the fish to become just a tiny bit firmer.

-If you don't, you may find it easier to divide the fillet in half lengthwise along its natural division, and then cut each fillet half into smaller slices.
+If you don't feel that comfortable, you may find it easier to divide the fillet in half lengthwise along its natural division, then cut each fillet half into smaller slices.

 Then you can cut your skinned, blood-line-free portion into slices.

-You can eat the gravlax straight, or drape the slices on pieces of pumpernickel.
+You can eat the gravlax alone, or drape the slices on pieces of pumpernickel.